event

 • Symptoms and their hidden impact

-• Creative ways to remove barriers in the classroom and the workplace
+• Creative ways to remove barriers in the classroom and the workplace.

 Questions will be taken from the audience and via mentimeter to facilitate diverse modes of communication and to ensure all questions are answered.
-This lunch is set up as an open forum and we look forward to your reflections and inputs!

 Carolina De La Torre Ugarte is a social scientist (USA, Peru, Switzerland) specialized in criminal justice, human rights, and mental health.
 As an ADHD Coach and Psychoeducator, Carolina uses a multi-disciplinary, intersectional, and trauma informed approach to support clients in developing strategies and building new skills to accomplish their goals.
 She holds a Master’s in Anthropology and Sociology as well as a Bachelor’s in Psychology and Sociology.
 She has over 8 years of experience in learning & development, research, and project management in international Geneva.
 Outside of work, she is a fierce advocate for reducing social inequalities and visits people in prison.